Twitter may face difficulties showing Meta stole trade secrets

 Sandeen pointed to the high-profile legal battle between Alphabet's Waymo self-driving vehicle unit and ride-share company Uber Technologies.
 The case began with allegations of thousands of stolen documents, and ended with a dispute over a small handful, she said.

-Uber settled the case on the eve of trial for $245 million worth of its own shares.
+Uber settled the case on the eve of trial for US$245 million worth of its own shares.

 While trials are rare in trade-secret cases, settlements are common, said Wagner.